Winter Queen

 Tree

-Both sources agree the tree is upright and productive.
-Coxe (1817) describes it as tall, shooting out straight limbs, and an abundant bearer.
-Warder (1867) adds that it is thrifty, an early bearer, with limbs long and parallel while young.
+Both sources describe an upright growth habit.
+Coxe characterizes the tree as tall, shooting out straight limbs.
+Warder adds that the tree is thrifty, productive, and an early bearer, with limbs that are long and parallel while young.
 Shoots are dark and stout.
 Foliage is large, broad, and rather pale.
+Both sources agree the tree is an abundant or productive bearer.

 Fruit